tsutenn/tsutenn.github.io/docs/text/about.md

 ### Hi, welcome to my website!

 My name is Kaiwen Li (李恺文).
 I am currently a research assistant and recently obtained my master’s degree in Human-Computer Interaction (HCI) from Xi’an Jiaotong-Liverpool University in 2023.
-My passion lies in exploring new interaction methods and creating cutting-edge solutions in VR to push the boundaries of HCI.
+My research focuses on immersive visualization techniques, particularly in Virtual Reality (VR) and Augmented Reality (AR), and how these technologies can enhance user engagement and understanding of complex data.